tonethar/IGME-230-GDD-2017-Fall/exercises/1B-Fixing-Banjo.md

 **Note:** The reason we don't use the "." before uploading the file is that on Unix-based systems, like the Mac, any file starting with a "." is considered a system file and *hidden* - i.e., invisible, and difficult for us to find in order to upload to the server.

 ## IV.
 Discussion:
+*If you did everything correctly, you have disabled the PageSpeed module for your www folder and all of its sub-directories.*

 *If you check the Inspector's Network tab again you should see that Banjo is no longer sending the `X-Mod-Pagespeed` header, which means that Banjo is no longer compressing the CSS & JS before sending the page to the web browser.*

 *So what do .htaccess files DO?
 They simply let us "script" the behavior of the web server on a per-folder basis.*